Space-time least-squares isogeometric method and efficient solver for parabolic problems: Numerical benchmarks

 \section{Numerical benchmarks}

-In this Section, first, we show experiments in a 2D domain that confirm the convergence behaviour \eqref{eq:a_priori_estimate} of the least-squares approximation method defined in Section \ref{sec:least_squares}, then we present some numerical results regarding the performance of our preconditioner.
+In this Section, we show numerical experiments that confirm the convergence behaviour \eqref{eq:a_priori_estimate} of the least-squares approximation method defined in Section \ref{sec:least_squares}, and then we present some numerical results regarding the performance of our preconditioner.

-The tests are performed with Matlab R2016a and GeoPDEs toolbox \cite{Vazquez2016}, on a Intel Core i7-5820K processor, running at 3.30 GHz, with 64 GB of RAM.
-We force the execution to be sequential and to use only a single computational thread.
+The tests are performed with Matlab R2015a \B and GeoPDEs toolbox \cite{Vazquez2016}, on a Intel Core i7-5820K processor, running at 3.30 GHz, with 64 GB of RAM.

 In Algorithm \ref{al:direct_P}, the eigendecomposition of Step 1 is done by \texttt{eig} Matlab function, while the multiplications of Kronecker matrices, appearing in Step 2 and 4, are performed by Tensorlab toolbox \cite{Sorber2014}.
 We fix the tolerance of CG equal to $10^{-8}$ and the initial guess equal to the null vector in all tests.